location-pinSouth Carolina

 Do Any Police Officers Involved Have Immunity?

 When it comes to lawsuits involving gross negligence and recklessness, governmental entities in South Carolina do not have absolute immunity under the Tort Claims Act.
 While this means an officer can be sued for damages in certain situations, there are exceptions to the waiver of immunity, and lawsuits against government entities can be subjected to a monetary cap.
-To ensure the best possible outcome in your case, it's crucial to work with a knowledgeable high-speed chase attorney Near Me Port Royal, SC, who knows how to navigate relevant laws.
+To ensure the best possible outcome in your case, it's crucial to work with a knowledgeable high-speed chase attorney in Port Royal, SC, who knows how to navigate relevant laws.

 Laws